-- Brazilian residents and corporate investors must use the 8 leftmost digits of their CNPJ; - A Brazilian resident and individual investors uses the whole CPF as a unique customer identifier; - Non-resident investors must use a six-digit code extracted from their individual investor ID.
-The whole code is formatted as AAAAA.BBBBBB.CCCCCC.X-Y, where only the CCCCCC part is used.
+- The InvestorID must have 12 digits and it will be composed of 2 parts: Prefix (3 digits) + Document Number(9 digits) as below: - Brazilian residents and corporate investors must use the 8 leftmost digits of their CNPJ padding with a leading zero; - A Brazilian resident and individual investors use the 9 leftmost digits of their CPF as a unique customer identifier; - Non-resident investors with CVM Code (code 99) must use a six-digit code extracted from their individual investor ID.
+The whole code is formatted as AAAAA.BBBBBB.CCCCCC.X-Y, where only the CCCCCC part is used padding with 3 leading zeros or free numeric value. - Non-resident investors without CVM Code (code 88) must use a eight-digit code extracted from their individual investor ID.
+The whole code is formatted as AAAAAA.BBBBBBBB-Y, where only the BBBBBBB part is used padding with a leading zero or free numeric value.